memahdii/decentralized-document-registry/README.md

 This approach provides a verifiable, tamper-proof record on the blockchain while keeping the storage of large files efficient and cost-effective.

 ## 2. Technologies Used
-You can break down the technologies into four main categories:

 ### Backend (The Smart Contract)
 - Solidity: The primary programming language used to write the smart contract, which is the standard for the Ethereum ecosystem.